cuesoftinc/employee-handbook/general/anti-harassment/README.md

 - Discrimination
 - Bullying / Workplace Violence

 You'll be relieved of your duties with immediate effect.
-We'll also report to your local law enforcement if the issue is serious.
+We'll also report you to the appropriate law enforcement if the issue is serious.
 Please send an email to admin@cuesoft.io if you're the victim.

 ## Introduction